unit8co/darts/_sources/userguide.rst.txt

 User Guide
 ==========

-You will find here some more detailed informations about Darts.
+You will find here some more detailed information about Darts.

 **Note:** The user guide is not yet complete and still under construction.